-Some studies suggest that Gokshura is a great herb for prostate gland, which reduces urinary discomforts and prostate problems and works as tonic for the lower abdominal organs.
+Some studies suggest that Gokshura is a great herb for the prostate gland, which reduces urinary discomforts and prostate problems and works as a stonic for the lower abdominal organs.
 A reason why this herb is believed to improve sexual performance is due to its aphrodisiac properties and one important compound, protodioscin found in the herb.
 This compound has the power to improve sexual desire and most importantly to enhance erection.
 This was also confirmed in a clinical study where due to the presence of protodioscin in the extract, tribulus terrestirs indeed increases some of the sex hormones, thus it may be useful in mild to moderate cases of erectile dysfunction.
 Tribulus alatus extract appears to possess aphrodisiac activity due to its androgen increasing property.

 Additional research study on Tribulus Terrestris